 - Severe or persistent vomiting, or any vomiting accompanied by pain or fever.

 - Chills or fever of 100 degrees Fahrenheit or higher.

-- Visual disturbances such as double vision, blurring, dimming, flashing lights, or "floaters" (spots in your field of vision) or a persistent or a severe headache, or any headache accompanied by blurred vision, slurred speech, or numbness.
+- Visual disturbances such as double vision, blurring, dimming, flashing lights, "floaters" (spots in your field of vision), a persistent or severe headache, or any headache accompanied by blurred vision, slurred speech, or numbness.